sedlareg/angular2-form-example/README.md

 npm run go
 ```

 Then visit [http://localhost:8080](http://localhost:8080) in your browser.
-You should see an application with the header `Angular 2 Simple Reddit`.
+You should see an application with the header `Angular 2 - Simple Form Example`.

 ## Other Files (advanced)